ABOUT THE ANTI-RACIST EDUCATOR

 value the labour and time invested by the people of colour producing content and running the collective.

 My name is Mélina, I teach English in a secondary school in Scotland and I am an avid anti-racist activist.
 With a particular interest in academic research, I am currently a member of the Reframing Race programme run by the Runnymede Trust, I completed my MEd dissertation on anti-racism in Scottish educational policy and I received a scholarship to visit the USA and explore racial dialogue in education.

 A lot of my anti-racist activism also stems from my involvement in the Scottish and British trade union movement.
 It has given me opportunities to engage with racial matters in education and society at wide, network with local communities, speak at conferences and design and facilitate workshops on racism.
 All of the above experiences feed into my contributions to this platform.

-I’m an early-career primary teacher based in Glasgow.
-My energy for anti-racist activism and research come from both my experiences of being a Muslim from a Pakistani family, and seeing the structures of racism persist in wider society.
-Thinking about where our Nike trackies come from, who gets space to speak, and what constitutes "refined" culture are things often on my mind.
-I am also trying to write poetry – may share with willing souls.
+Hashim is an early-career primary teacher based in Glasgow.
+His energy for anti-racist activism and research come from both his experiences of being a Muslim from a Pakistani family, and seeing the structures of racism persist in wider society.
+Thinking about where our Nike trackies come from, who gets space to speak, and what constitutes "refined" culture are things often on his mind.
+He also writes poems.

 - Nighet Riaz

 Dr Nighet Riaz is an early careers researcher at the School of Education at the University of the West of Scotland.
 Nighet’s research explores how young people and communities can become ‘othered’ fuelled by moral panics to tackle the perceived disaffection of young people who have been identified as ‘at risk’ of social exclusion through policy and practice.

 - Smina Akhtar